-This annual report presents the key outcomes and achievements of our global program and policy influence work in the 2024 fiscal year (April 2023 to March 2024).
-It highlights the program performance results, lessons learned, and challenges overcome as we support communities to address child poverty, injustice and inequality.
+This report highlights the program performance results, lessons learned, and challenges overcome as we support communities to address child poverty, injustice and inequality.

 OUR OPERATIONAL CONTEXT: THE CHALLENGES

 The countries where we operate (Burkina Faso, Ethiopia, Ghana, India, Nicaragua, and Paraguay) experienced some unprecedented moments of fragility and uncertainty during this reporting period.
 We decided to extend our field operations into Honduras and Mali, which created additional complexity in our scope of operations.
 We worked to address multiple crises over the past year which were driven by a combination of conflict, forced displacement, unsafe migration, climate change, and economic turbulence.
 These factors negatively impacted the lives and livelihoods of children, their families, and communities in most of the countries that we serve.
 Chart 1 lists our countries of operation based on their fragility and vulnerabilities index scores.